square/eslint-plugin-square/README.md

 | [ember] | [Ember.js]-specific additions on top of `base`.
 Includes recommended and optional rules from [eslint-plugin-ember], kebab-case filename enforcement with [eslint-plugin-filenames], and more. |

 ## Custom rules

+Note that we prefer to upstream our custom lint rules to third-party eslint plugins whenever possible.
+The rules that still remain here are typically here because:

+* We haven't found the appropriate eslint plugin to upstream them to.
+* We haven't found the time to upstream them.
+* They are specific to Square in some way / not generic enough.

 | Rule | Category | Configuration Enabled In | Fixable? |
 | --- | --- | --- | --- |